 DAY 2 CONTRIBUTORS

-Shared below are links to the Day 2 crafts and activities.
-Which one will you make?!
+Shared below are links to the fabulous Day 2 crafts and activities.
+Have fun creating this holiday season!

 Salt Dough Ornaments | Artsy Momma

 Easy Clay Kid’s Ornament | Heart of Deborah

 Wooden Sled Ornament | Fireflies and Mud Pies

 Felt Robin Christmas Ornament | Mum in the Mad House

 Very Hungry Caterpillar Craft | See Vanessa Craft

 Santa Christmas Ornament | Inspired by Familia

 Elf Peg Doll Ornaments | Rhythms of Play